rrrutledge/innersource-intro/outline.md

-The purpose of this document is the hold the supplementary and planning material related to the content of this Oriole
+The purpose of this document is the hold the supplementary and planning material related to the content of this Oriole.

 # Goals